-Even if you want to motivate your lazy dog to exercise, you should probably not weigh your dog’s amount of exercise with other dogs, because your dog may be a less active breed.
+Even if you want to motivate your lazy dog to exercise, you should probably not weigh your dog’s amount of exercise with other dogs because your dog may be a less active breed.
 You also should factor in your dog’s personality and most importantly, any health issues that may cause your dog to be lazy.
-Some dogs are lazy and reluctant to move because of joint pain or medical conditions or diseases like anemia, cancer or a nutritional deficiency.
+Some dogs are lazy and reluctant to move because of joint pain, medical conditions, diseases like anemia, cancer, or nutritional deficiency.

 After considering these factors, and consulting your vet, if you want to get your dog to exercise, here are seven clever ways to motivate your lazy dog.

 1. Try toys

 - 1. Try toys

 - 3. Create a routine for your dog